dan-burger/etch-a-sketch/README.md

 Etch-A-Sketch project

--Has options for 10x10, 20x20, 30x30 grid \n
+-Has options for 10x10, 20x20, 30x30 grid <br />
--Can clear the board \n
+-Can clear the board    <br />
--Can select color as well  \n
+-Can select color as well   <br />